Are You Implementing Robotic Process Automation or Anarchy

 The same thing is now happening with RPA.
 Instead of processes being improved, bots are being deployed at the speed of code without concern for where or how they are deployed or for what system access they are being given.
 We are speeding headlong toward Robotic Process Anarchy.

 The “passions of man will not conform to the dictates of reason and justice without constraint” wrote Alexander Hamilton.
-It is true, we don’t like to think of “Governance” as a protection, but in today’s world of GDPR, SOX, HIPPA, and countless other government and industry regulations, we cannot afford (both figurative and literally) not to.
+It is true, we don’t like to think of “Governance” as a protection, but in today’s world of GDPR, SOX, HIPAA, and countless other government and industry regulations, we cannot afford (both figurative and literally) not to.
 A Center of Excellence for RPA provides such governance.

 Before deploying RPA (automation not anarchy) the CoE will set standards for:

-- How bots be used.
+- How bots will be used.

 - Selecting RPA candidates based on organizational strategy and goals.

 - Ensure Subject Matter Experts are involved from both the LOB and IT.